 This is one of them stories where I’m going to let the synopsis tell you what the story is about because it is so intricately told, I’m scared of spoiling it!

-What I will say is that in the 12 hours it took me to read this I was gripped, I couldn’t put this book down, I found myself walking around the house with my head permanently in the story, I didn’t want to leave the characters until the book ended and even then I wasn’t ready to let them go.
+What I will say is that in the 12 hours it took me to read this I was complerely gripped.
+I couldn’t put this book down and found myself walking around the house with my head permanently in the story.
+I didn’t want to leave the characters until the book ended.
+And even then I wasn’t ready to let them go.

-The story itself plays host to so many wonderful characters and I found myself on a roller-coaster of emotions throughout culminating in a truly spectacular ending.
+The story itself plays host to so many wonderful characters. which meant that I found myself on a roller-coaster of emotions throughout culminating in a truly spectacular ending.

 ‘Beneath an Irish Sky’ is a beautifully captivating debut, that will have your mind travelling along with the Irish traveller!